JakeMc2001/FDTD-EM/README.md

 ## 1DbareBones.py - Program 3.1:
 This is the first EM propagation program in the book, Program 3.1, showing the propagation of an EM wave through free space across a grid of size 200.

+## 1Dadditive.py - Program 3.4:
+Building on 1DbareBones.py, this program uses an additive source at node 50.

+## generateWaterfall.py:
+This program, given a multi-dimensional array, will create a waterfall plot from the given data.